geekskick/PatChat/README.md

 # PatChat
-Simple Chatting Application, with a server written in C, and Client in C++
+Simple Chatting Application, with a server written in C, and Client in C++ and C#

 ##Features
 1. Heartbeat from server to Clients connected every 5-ish seconds